motomedialab/single-sign-on/README.md

 # MotoMediaLab - Single Sign On

-A package providing the basic premise for a single sign on system using oAuth2.
+A Laravel package providing the basic premise for a single sign on system using oAuth2.
 This package is perfectly compatible with `laravel/passport`.

 ## Installation